-In Europe, bathing had a revival only in the 1800s, when word spread of the therapeutic properties of sea-salt water and people would flock to the seaside to cure all sorts of conditions.
-In the 19th century, bathing scenes were also de rigueur in classicist, realist and impressionist art, and baths truly became temples of leisure.
-Then, in the first half of the 20th century, some institutions began installing communal baths to help treat children who had suffered muscular, skeletal and nerve damage as a result of diseases such as tuberculosis and polio.
-It is only in the second half of the 20th century that spas became the beautifying havens they are known as today.
+In Europe, bathing had a revival only in the 1800s when word spread of the therapeutic properties of salt water and people would flock to the seaside to cure all sorts of conditions.
+In the 19th Century, bathing scenes were also de rigueur in classicist, realist and impressionist art, and baths truly became temples of leisure.
+Then, in the first half of the 20th Century, some institutions began installing communal baths to help treat children who had suffered muscular, skeletal and nerve damage from diseases such as tuberculosis and polio.
+It is only in the second half of the 20th Century that spas became the beautifying havens they are known as today.

 Let’s take a look at some of our favourite types of bathing rituals in more depth.

 Make like our ancestors and burn incense while you bathe.
 Historically, incense has been used to uplift the spirits, heighten the senses, and bring peace and harmony to the mind.
 The Incausa Bath & Meditate Set is a bundle of four mixed handmade Breu resin, Palo Santo, White Sage, Chacrona and Jagube artisanal incense sticks.
 It also includes an essential oil-based vegan soap.
 This is a lovely option for creating your own bathing rituals at home.

 The Chinese have been using medicinal herbs for over 5,000 years.
 Later in 1,500 BC, Ancient Egyptians and Babylonians would also take herbal baths for health and cosmetic purposes.
 Then, lavender became a favourite of the Romans.
 Today it is known that the anti-inflammatory, anti-microbial and analgesic properties of aromatic herbs are released when steeped in hot water.
 As a result, herbal baths can be effective remedies for relieving stress, and muscle aches and pain.
 They are also believed to help ease inflammatory skin issues, such as eczema and psoriasis.